Jerry-Payne/TSQL_Dynamic_Pivot/README.md

     dbo.PivotTest FOR XML PATH ('')),1,2,'')
 ```

-Another option if you want to sort the Columns
+Another option, if you want to sort the Column Headers.
 ```SQL
 SELECT
     STUFF(